 VitaHealth commenced business as a retail pharmacy in Singapore in 1947.
 In 1973, it launched its own brand of vitamins and supplements with flagship products that included Super Formula Three and Crowning Glory.
 Engaging in a philosophy to 'think internationally but act locally', VitaHealth has developed products that are consistent with global trends while adapting the formulation and product needs of local markets in compliance with the respective countries drug control authorities.
-Noting the potential to increase its resources to generate growth in research, marketing and product development, Vita Life purchased VitaHealth in 2000.
+Noting the potential to increase its resources to generate growth in research, marketing and product development, Vita Life purchased VitaHealth, including the Malaysian and Singaporean businesses, in 2000.

+Vita Life acquired Herbs of Gold in 2001.
 Herbs of Gold was founded in Australia in 1989 and soon became known and trusted for its integrity and reliability by health food retailers and consumers alike.
 Herbs of Gold was acquired by Vita Life in 2001.

-Over the last four years Vita Life has commenced operations in Thailand, Vietnam, Hong Kong and China.
+Subsequently, Vita Life has commenced operations in China, Hong Kong, Indonesia, Thailand and Vietnam.